Checkatrade: Awards

+In 2024, the company launched its own Checkatrade Awards, which recognise the achievements and skills of tradespeople on the platform.
+Categories include Tradesperson of the Year, Rising Star, Community Hero, and individual awards for a range of trades, such as Plumber of the Year.

 Industry outreach

 Several local councils in the UK have previously partnered with Checkatrade to support trading standards, including Surrey, Nottinghamshire, East Sussex, Suffolk, Kent, and Buckinghamshire.

 In 2019, Kent Police recommended that local residents hire tradespeople through the Kent County Council approved trader scheme created with Checkatrade after an elderly woman was targeted by con men, resulting in her losing over £1,000.
 Kent County Council ended their partnership with Checkatrade in 2020, replacing it with a Trading Standards vetting scheme.

 In July 2021, Richard Harpin discussed research from Checkatrade on the BBC Radio 4 Today programme, noting the UK’s lack of skilled trade workers despite growing demand in the home improvement market.

 Checkatrade has conducted research into the impact of rogue trading across the UK.
 In December 2021, the company found that 13% of its respondents had been impacted by rogue traders.
 In May 2022, the company found that residents in Newcastle, Belfast, and London were most likely to fall victim to rogue trading.

 In October 2022, Checkatrade joined BT’s partnership network to help drive small business growth.
 Later on the same year, Checkatrade and HomeServe established ‘Trade-Up’, a not-for-profit campaign that trains people to become tradespeople.

 In March 2023, Checkatrade published a report on the skills gap in UK trades and construction.
 It revealed a shortfall of one million workers.
 In response, the company launched GetIn, a nationwide campaign to encourage school leaders and young people under the age of 25 into trades careers via apprenticeships.

+In April 2025, Checkatrade was a stakeholder in changes to the UK government’s Warm Homes Plan, with CEO Jambu Palaniappan expressing support for the promotion of green energy initiatives.

+In July 2026, at its inaugural Skills Summit, Checkatrade announced plans to partner with technical colleges to encourage more young people into trade careers.
+The Summit and announcement followed the publication of Checkatrade’s Backing Britain’s Tradespeople report, in which the company conducted research into shifting attitudes towards careers in the trades.

 Sponsorships

 Checkatrade were the primary sponsor of the English Football League Trophy, from the 2016/17 season to the 2018/19 season.
 The Checkatrade Trophy involves clubs from League One and League Two, plus 16 under-21 teams from the Premier League and EFL Championship clubs.

 Between 2013 and 2018 the Broadfield Stadium, home of Crawley Town F.C., was renamed The Checkatrade.com Stadium as part of a sponsorship deal.
 In 2018, Checkatrade became sponsor of the PDC darts tournaments.

+In February 2026 Checkatrade announced a partnership with British rugby league team Leeds Rhinos, 'built on shared values of hard work, pride and resilience, and a joint ambition to support skills, opportunity and economic growth across the North.'